marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 When you run the script for the first time, your current working directory will appear in the Python shell.
 Also, you can retrieve your current working directory at any time by typing in the shell ```os.getcwd()```, as well as to modify it to another path using the function ```os.chdir('new default path')```.
 The same rules apply when using the ```np.genfromtxt``` method.

-> Note: although it depends on the Python environment you have installed, usually the current working directory is the same directory where the script is located.
+> Note: usually the current working directory is the same directory where the script is located (although this depends on the Python environment you installed).
 Hence, in general it is a good idea to locate the scrip in the same directory where the datasets are located.

 [next section](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/specifications.md)
 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)